jasepellerin/Unit-01/README.md

 | S/H         |  $19.48 |
 | Grand Total | $154.29 |

+### Assembly

-After I received all the parts, I spent ~4 hours soldering everything since this was the first time I've ever soldered.
+After I received all the parts, I spent ~4 hours soldering everything.
+This step took a while since this was the first time I've ever soldered anything.
+Overall, it was pretty straightforward and I could feel myself getting more comfortable as I went.

 I then spent around 8 hours debugging and fixing mistakes before I finally had a working keyboard.

+### Firmware (ZMK)

 The next step was setting up the firmware using [ZMK](https://zmk.dev/docs/), which probably took around 4 hours to learn and customize.
 I expect spend even more time on this stage getting all the keys laid out just how I want them.

+### Case Design (Fusion 360)

 Once everything was working to my liking, I decided to design a case for the keyboard.
 I spent probably 5 hours designing the case and another 1-2 hours messing with the 3D printer and fitting everything together.

+### Conclusion

 Overall, this build took me around 60 hours to complete.
 I started out not knowing anything about keyboard building or PCB design, I didn't even know how to solder!

 I'm extremely pleased with how the board has turned out and am excited to actually use it now that it's done :D